 It feels, as one asthma sufferer put it, “like you’re drowning in air.”

 Asthma is an inflammation and obstruction of the bronchial tubes – the passages that allow air to enter and leave the lungs.
 During an asthma attack, the muscles that surround the bronchial tubes constrict, narrowing the air passages and making it extremely difficult to breathe.
-There is often a feeling of tightness and a wheezy or rattling sound in the chest.
+Other common symptoms are wheezing and a rattling sound in the chest.

-An asthma attack can be triggered by exposure to an allergen, such as tree, grass or weed pollen, dust mites, cockroaches or furry animals.
-Other common triggers are irritants in the air, such as smoke and chemical fumes, and strong odors, such as perfume.
+An asthma attack can be triggered by exposure to an allergen, such as tree, grass or weed pollen, dust mites, cockroaches or animal dander.
+Other common triggers are irritants in the air, such as smoke or chemical fumes, and strong odors, such as perfume.

-Certain illnesses — particularly the flu — and drugs may also trigger an asthma attack, as can strenuous exercise, extreme weather conditions and strong emotions that change normal breathing patterns.
+Certain illnesses — particularly the flu, sinusitis or even a mild upper respiratory infection — may also trigger an asthma attack, as can strenuous exercise, extreme weather conditions and strong emotions that change normal breathing patterns.

 - Strong smells (perfumes or other odors)

 - Running or playing hard